frob/dc2019rtd/content/slide-170.md

 >>> notes
  - Custom development
  - This is where the largest changes where made, but maybe not where it was expected.
- - In Drupal 7 we accomplished the HULK SMASH part, where we smash the form from the entity form into the display of the paragraphs item, with a hook_entity_view_alter implementation coupled with a hook_form_alter implementation.
-In Drupal 8 with its Object Oriented Architecture I was able to accomplish it in the exact same way.

 >>>